 Description

-Active Ingredient: The main active component of the medication is Pioglitazone, which is an orally-active thiazolidinedione with antidiabetic properties and potential antineoplastic activity.
+The main active component of the medication is Pioglitazone, which is an orally-active thiazolidinedione with antidiabetic properties and potential antineoplastic activity.
 It activates peroxisome proliferator-activated receptor gamma, a ligand-activated transcription factor, so as to cell differentiation and inhibiting cell growth and angiogenesis.
 This agent also modulates the transcription of insulin-responsive genes, inhibits macrophage and monocyte activation, and stimulates adipocyte differentiation.

-Indications: Pioglitazone composed medication Actos is a diabetes drug called “glitazones” used along with a proper diet and exercise program to control high blood sugar in patients with type 2 diabetes.
+Pioglitazone composed medication Actos is a diabetes drug called “glitazones” used along with a proper diet and exercise program to control high blood sugar in patients with type 2 diabetes.
 It works by helping to restore your body’s proper response to insulin, thereby lowering your blood sugar.
+Controlling high blood sugar helps prevent kidney damage, blindness, nerve problems, loss of limbs, and sexual function problems.
+Proper control of diabetes may also lessen your risk of a heart attack or stroke.
+It is used either alone or in combination with other diabetes medications.

-Action Mechanism: Given medicine is a thiazolidinedione antidiabetic agent that depends on the presence of insulin for its mechanism of action.
+Given medicine is a thiazolidinedione antidiabetic agent that depends on the presence of insulin for its mechanism of action.
 Actos decrease insulin resistance in the periphery and in the liver resulting in increased insulin-dependent glucose disposal and decreased hepatic glucose output.

-Dosages: This effective medicine is available for oral consumption and in dosage as mentioned below:
+This effective medicine is available for oral consumption and in dosage as mentioned below:

 - 15 mg: It shall be taken with or without food as directed by your doctor, usually once a day